 Undergraduate Honours Students

-Hiya, my name is Mike Zhang and I am a third year Honours (science) psychology student.
+Hiya, my name is Mike Zhang and I am a fourth year Honours (science) psychology student.
 My research interests focus on adolescent intimate relationships, psychopathology and the impact of different cultures.
 Under the supervision of Dr. Zheng I will be working on a project that examines the adjustment of first year students to university and how intimate relationships (or the lack of) can impact this.
 Outside of school, I enjoy volunteering, playing indie games (current favourite being Hollow Knight) and exploring the great outdoors.

-Hello, my name is Jerry Wu and I’m a third year psychology honours student under the supervision of Dr. Yao Zheng.
+Hello, my name is Jerry Wu and I’m a fourth year psychology honours student under the supervision of Dr. Yao Zheng.
 I am interested in the reciprocal links between personality/discrimination and acculturation, and my research complements the College Daily Life Study.
 Currently I’m working on a project exploring local and international students’ transition to university, as well as their daily inter-ethnic contact.
 Besides research activities, I’m also a big fun of card games and board games.
 In my spare time, I enjoy playing the werewolf game with my friends.